Get the latest from TODAY

 - Wipe sticky residue from containers and bottles.

-- Check out the fruit and veggie drawers and discard spoiled produce.
+- Check out the fruit and vegetable drawers and discard spoiled produce.
 Wipe down as needed.

 - Wipe down the door and handle with warm water/mild detergent solution.
 Dry thoroughly.